tsujamin/Comp2500-Brooks-Law/notes.md

    - One month ramp-up
    - Milestone B missed
    - Could have expected all stages delayed (18 mm left, add 6 men, still problem)

+   # Communication overheads
+    - As a project is partitioned into seperate tasks, teams must communicate between each other.
+    - As the number of tasks and members in each task increases, complex intercommunication begins to dominate development time
+    - Conferences between groups of stakeholders become a nightmare!
+    - Can counteract division of work or addition of persons (diagram)